4 minute read

 In December 2019, The Attorney General of the Court of Justice of the European Union seemed to agree by recommending that the European Court of Justice should “continue to consider” whether SCCs are lawful.
 Though did caveat by saying they were not to be considered unlawful – currently.

-The problem is mainly that SCCs are made between two organisations alone, and do not put any requirement on the respective governments to safeguard that data’s privacy.
+The problem is mainly that SCCs are made between two organizations alone, and do not put any requirement on the respective governments to safeguard that data’s privacy.
 Meaning in practical terms that data passed from the EU to the US under SCCs is still vulnerable to legal US surveillance measures.
 And, as the AG of the CJEU asserts, Privacy Shield does not solve this problem.

 The result being that SCCs are now very much in question.
 They currently remain a suitable measure, but their practical effect – and therefore ongoing suitability – is very much under scrutiny.

 We have therefore removed “EUx” from Future Developments as further exits from the EU seem less likely – or at least less immediate than this discussion over SCCs, which now takes its place.
+You can read more about the outcome of Schrems II here.